 “You can see the freshness and quality of the ingredients before your eyes"

 Successful small business owners are innovative, using new technology and ways of working to improve their competitiveness.
-Exciting new fast food companies are utilising online ordering combined with a healthier menu to be more appealing and convenient than their rivals.
+Online Indian takeaways are providing exciting new fast food companies to utilise online ordering combined with a healthier menu to be more appealing and convenient than their rivals.

 Ali Zaman owns ‘East’ in Ashton, Greater Manchester.
 It is a South Asian takeaway with a modern twist.
 Not only can you place your order and pay online, but you can watch Ali and his chefs cook it too, on their live web cam.